hchenqi/ViewDesign/README.md

 ### Control / Frame / Layout

-Control, frame and layout are different types of view components.
+*Control*, *frame* and *layout* are different types of view components in the standard component library of *ViewDesign*.

 - A *control* has no child view and does basic functions or displays raw content, like `Placeholder`, `TextView`, `ImageView`, etc.

-- A *frame* has one child view to decorate, like `BorderFrame`, `BackgroundFrame`, `CenterFrame`, etc. A `Window` can also been regarded as a frame that has one direct child view.
+- A *frame* has one child view to decorate, like `BorderFrame`, `BackgroundFrame`, `CenterFrame`, etc.

 - A *layout* may have multiple child views that are visually arranged in certain layouts, like `ListLayout`, `StackLayout`, `SplitLayout`, `OverlapLayout`, etc.

 ### Reflow / Redraw

-Each view occupies a rectangular region on its parent view.
-Usually the position of a view on its parent view is decided by the parent view completely, but the size of a view can be decided by both the view itself and its parent view.
+Each view component occupies a rectangular region on its parent view.
+Usually the position of a view is decided by the parent view completely, but the size of a view can be decided by both the view itself and its parent view.

-Reflow is the process of propagating size change and calculating the layout of a view, determining the size of the view and the sizes and positions of its child views.
-Redraw is the process of propagating an updated region of a view and drawing its content including child views on the updated region.
+*Reflow* is the process of propagating size change and calculating the layout of a view component, determining the size of the view and the sizes and positions of child views. *Redraw* is the process of propagating an updated region of a view component and rendering the updated region with new contents.

-In the core library, regardless of size traits, the parent view provides a size reference `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its layout and its own size.
+In the core library, regardless of size traits, the parent view provides a size reference `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its own layout and size.

 If a view later changes its size by itself, it notifies its parent view, and the parent view calculates its layout again and might also change its own size.
 Reflow stops at the first parent view who updated its internal layout but doesn't change its own size.
 This final parent view then initiates redraw over its updated region.